Embark on your next adventure with this spring sale from one of our favorite language learning services

 - Rosetta Stone's spring sale is one promotion that you can't miss

-- When consistently using this language learning software, you'll make major strides while learning language of choice
+- When consistently using this language learning software, you'll make major strides while learning your language of choice

 CNN Underscored partnered with Rosetta Stone to create this content.
 When you make a purchase, CNN receives revenue.
 CNN news staff is not involved at all in the selections or product reviews.
 For more on what we do and how we do it, visit our About Us page.